learn-co-curriculum/git-github-collaborating/README.md

 ```

 This command has created the new branch on GitHub and populated it with our
 content for Chapter 1.
 Head back to the repo on GitHub.
-You should see something
+You should see a message
-like this at the top of the page:
+at the top of the page indicating that `chapter-1` had recent pushes along with
+a "Compare & pull request" button:

 ![branch pushed to github](https://curriculum-content.s3.amazonaws.com/phase-1/git-github/collaborating/recent-pushes.png)